phildonaldson1/Bikeshare_project_PD/README.md

 * `washington.csv`

 ## Credits
-A bit thank you to the instructors at [Udacity](https://www.udacity.com/) have put together a great course and I've learned so much from them.
+A big thank you to the instructors at [Udacity](https://www.udacity.com/) who have put together a great course...I've learned so much from them!

-Thanks to [Motivate](https://motivateco.com/) for provided the raw data.
+Thanks to [Motivate](https://motivateco.com/) for providing the raw data.

 The `seconds_to_hms` function was courtesy of ChatGPT.